adamchzn/dbk-datadesk-app/README.md

-## Diamondback Data Desk Application
+# Diamondback Data Desk Application

-### Adam's analysis of the College Park food inspection data.
+A brief analysis of the food inspection data for restaurants in the Adele H. STAMP Student Union.
+The original data set is linked in the repository as well as an R script with a brief analysis and a sample bar plot.
+A future, more polished chart might take the form of a bar plot, so that a reader could understand the specific violations (e.g. rodents, incorrect temperatures, hand washing, etc.).

-Story Pitch:
+### Story Pitch:

 > I would suggest crafting a guide to the eating options in Stamp.
 >